-Stress is usually a result of your mind not settling or overthinking.
+Stress is usually a result of your mind overthinking.
 In most cases, the things that stress humans are things that we cannot control.
 Playing chess can help you when you are stressed in the following ways:

 1. It engages your mind

 Research conducted by the Albert Einstein College showed that playing chess can help you relieve stress and anxiety.
 When you play chess and you are immersed fully, you think about nothing but the game.
 You think about your next move, you try to be one step ahead of your opponent.
 You forget everything that may be happening in your life and your brain relaxes.
 During the entire game time, you are stress free and in perfect mental health.